 Photo by Jacob Lund/Shutterstock

-“I think the trend for 2019 is more spas are adding cryofacials that are really replacing some of the med spas more invasive treatments,” said Carol Stratford, partner at Hutchinson Consulting.
+“I think the spa trend for 2020 is more spas are adding cryofacials that are really replacing some of the med spas more invasive treatments,” said Carol Stratford, partner at Hutchinson Consulting.
 “It helps restores radiance, soothes inflammation and improves skin texture and tone.”

 Photo by puhhha/Shutterstock

 The Four Seasons Beverly Wilshire in Los Angeles offers a signature cryotherapy facial designed to tighten and tone skin, while speeding up collagen production.
 The SHA Wellness Clinic in Spain, Sea Island Resort in Georgia, The Pinehurst Spa in North Carolina and Cerulean Advanced Fitness and Wellness in Scottsdale all offer cryotherapy chambers.

 Photo by Patrick Gray

 Going to the spa has always been about mentally getting away, relaxing and shifting your thoughts and perceptions, so don’t be surprised to see a pair of Oculus VR glasses next to your relaxation lounger or in the treatment room.
 While waiting for your service, you could be lying on a beach in Bora Bora, in front of a roaring fire in a ski chalet in Switzerland, or being taken on a sensory-guided meditation.